Warren to return to Council Bluffs Sunday for town hall event

-Democratic presidential candidate Elizabeth Warren returns to speak in Council Bluffs Sunday.
+Democratic presidential candidate Elizabeth Warren will return to speak in Council Bluffs Sunday.

 Warren will host a town hall at Woodrow Wilson Middle School at 712 N. 21st St. Doors will open at 1:45 p.m.
 The event is scheduled to start at 3:15 and end at 4:15 p.m.